 - Most Asked Question: “Can that Rebel go fast?”

-LIke many rebellious teenagers, I would terrorize my parents by threatening to buy a motorcycle.
+Like many rebellious teenagers, I would terrorize my parents by threatening to buy a motorcycle.
 Instead, they bought me a canary-yellow Honda Express (49cc!) that I used to commute to college.
-Not much terrorizing could be done at a maximum of 30mph, alas.
+Not much terrorizing could be done at a maximum of 30 mph, alas.
 It wasn’t until I was in my 40’s and tiring of looking at the back of my husband’s head while on his bike that I decided to ride my own ride.
-Took/passed the MSF BRC and within a couple of weeks I bought my Rebel.
-At the time I was a Librarian at an Ivy League University, so I definitely stood out as the odd duck.
+I took and passed the MSF BRC, and within a couple of weeks I bought my Rebel.
+At the time, I was a Librarian at an Ivy League university, so I definitely stood out as the odd duck.

 When not working at RevZilla or riding a motorcycle, I can be found knitting, crocheting, weaving, quilting, sewing, etc. My desk at work is resplendent with hats, sweaters, shawls, coasters, and cozies.
 Some of my best friends own fiber farms.
 I own nearly every fiber-related tool imaginable.
 If I could knit crash-protective motorcycle gear, I would.
 I have a husband who rides and is a MSF Rider Coach in his spare time, and a rescued retired greyhound named Kiowa High Hazel.

 Favorite part of being on TeamZilla?: It’s great to work with people who are passionate about their jobs.
 This makes it a pleasure to come in to work every day.
 And when I get home, every night my husband asks me, “Were you awesome today?” and I reply truthfully, “I was awesome today.”